 The sphenoid bone is the most complex bone of the human body.
 Because of its shape, it is also known as the "wasp bone".
-It makes up most of the middle part of the base of the skull and contributes to the floor of the middle cranial fossa.
+It makes up most of the middle part of the base of the skull and contributes to the floor of the middle cranial fossa of the skull.

 The soft tissue structures such are the cranial nerve and parts of the brain are associated with this bone and have intense relations to it.
 The sphenoid bone also takes part into the forming of the many of the foramina and canals of the cranium.

 |Structure||Body (median portion)